jrg1381/chrome-tap/README.md

 ## Testing

-You can open the html file `./jasmine/SpecRunner.html` to run the jasmine-based unit tests.
+You can open the html file `./jasmine/SpecRunner.html` (in Chrome, obviously!) to run the jasmine-based unit tests.